ashkonf/AFChartKit/README.md

 AFChart
 =======

 A simple charting library for iOS.
 Right now only line charts are supported.
-Check out the wiki for documentation.
+Check out the (still incomplete) wiki for documentation.

 Below is an example of an AFLineChart instance shown in landscape mode: